-and marketing of our own range of niche market engineering solutions.
-The name 'BGB' originally formed from the initials of the founding partners' wives, but as the company progressed it took on a new meaning and evolved
+BGB specialise in the design from concept, manufacturing and marketing of our own range of niche market engineering solutions.
+The name 'BGB' originally formed from the initials of the founding partners' wives, but as the company progressed it took on a new meaning

-BGB was established in 1976 as a manufacturer of carbon brush holders and began exporting in the early 1990's - now over 90% of turnover is achieved through the exportation of goods and services.
+BGB was established in 1976 as a manufacturer of carbon brush holders and began exporting in the early 1990s - now over 90% of turnover is achieved through the exportation of goods and services.
 BGB has built a good reputation for its products worldwide.
-Predominant European markets include Scandinavia, Spain
+Predominant European markets include Scandinavia,

-and Germany in which BGB lays claim as leader of rotary solutions to the wind market.
-Products are being supplied to worldwide markets such as Australia, India, Canada, Chile, Korea, USA
+Spain and Germany in which BGB lays claim as leader of rotary solutions to the wind market.
+Products are being supplied to worldwide markets such as Australia, India, Canada, Chile, Korea, USA and Japan.

 In 2004 BGB purchased the commercial interests of another Grantham company - Aquabeam Ltd, manufacturers of Aquaculture products.
 This acquisition expanded the Company's product portfolio into the field of underwater lighting, camera systems and cables/connectors.
 Primary applications include cage illuminators for photoperiod manipulation within fish farming, underwater lighting for the leisure and nuclear industries and submerged lighting for yachts.